auto-d/shaperx/README.md

 SVM classifier:

-- is able to load an image function to take in square images from 32x32 to 500x500 and flattens them into a 1-D array.

-- takes in the data directory and associated category labels from subdirectory folders & returns a numpy array of the data, labels, and associated filenames & added error handling in case the loading fails

-- Once data is loaded and properly sorted by category, the pipeline:
-   - 10% set aside for validation
-   - splits the data 80% training, 20% testing
 - standardizes features into the model using StandardScaler
 - stratifies category labels as best practice to minimize class imbalance while training
 - Predicts the class using the trained svm model

 ### Deep Learning Pipeline (Convolutional Neural Network)